 The study was too long and the control rats were dying too.
 Life is longer than adolescence.
 If one wants to evaluate how a treatment or toxin affects an organism over time and as it ages, one has to evaluate across that life span.
 This study compared tumor progression, disease and death rates between the non-GM controls and the GM fed groups, across the rodent’s life span, which is about 2+/- years.
 As the rodents aged, both groups developed tumors and some died, but there were more tumors and earlier deaths in the experimental group.

 The dose response-curve was not linear.
 Damn it, how dare our complex physiology not conform to the simplicity of linear statistics.
-A common dose-response curve is highly linear, where a small dose elicits a similarly small response and a larger dose increase the response size.
+A common dose-response reaction is highly linear, where a small dose elicits a similarly small response and a larger dose increase the response size.
 This is not case when dealing with endocrine disruptors.
 Hormone systems are complex and highly non-linear.
-Hormone dose-response curves are often in the shape of an inverted U where low doses elicit huge responses, mid-level doses elicit minimal responses and high doses again elicit huge responses.
+Hormone reactions occur at extremely low doses and often interact synergistically with other factors and respond differently over time and with cumulative exposures.
 This was the case in the current study.